 Homemade (but easy!)
 Chicken Pot Pie

-- 1 box Pillsbury refrigerated pie crusts at room temp
+- 1 box refrigerated pie crusts at room temp

 - 2 cups frozen mixed veggies thawed

 - Cook and shred your chicken.